The Urton Clock House at Ariel-Foundation Park serves as a museum and event space available for rent.

 There are several picnic pavilions available in The Lakes area of Ariel-Foundation Park.
 The two largest pavilions may be reserved for community or family events such as family reunions, birthday parties, 5K races, or meeting areas for civic groups.
 Please be aware that these venues are in high demand.
 Reservations are made months in advance and we cannot guaruntee availability on your desired date.

 The smaller picnic pavilions are available and may be used without reservations.
 All pavilions offer gorgeous scenic views of The Lakes and The Woods areas of the park.

-The First-Knox National Bank Pavilion has a capacity of 256 and the Kiwanis Pavilion can hold up to 40.
+The First-Knox National Bank Pavilion has a capacity of 256.
+The cost is $50.
+Kiwanis Pavilion can hold up to 40 and is free.
 Both pavilions are equipped with lighting and electrical outlets.
 Both are close to restrooms and have ample parking.